bespoken/bespoken-docs/google-marketplace/faq.md

 Search for the newly created account service, see the details, and copy the "Unique ID".
 [<img src="./assets/google-marketplace-create-service-account-3.png">](./assets/google-marketplace-create-service-account-3.png)

-Reach the bespoken team at contact@bespoken.io, requesting the access credentials, have to provide the "Unique ID", they will reply with some settings to set up your Google VM.
+Reach the bespoken team at contact@bespoken.io or [click here](contact@bespoken.io), requesting the access credentials, you will have to provide the "Unique ID", they will reply with some settings to set up your Google VM.

 ### How to set up an https URL that works with the Bespoken VM